Answering Questions of Science & Philosophy

 #EcclesiasticalTradition: be part of the Body of Christ by “participating” in the “Life of the Church” (e.g. attend, practice rituals, give $).#EvangelicalTradition: be Christian by nodding to teachings. (e.g. confess Jesus is the Savior).

 — Lamb’s Harbinger (@LambsHarbinger) April 20, 2019

-Since their rise in the late 1930s and throughout the Cold War, fundamentalist and conservative evangelicals have preached an externalist, behavior focused and authoritarian religion hinged upon a “go to heaven” and “escape hell fire” gospel, which they subsumed from a 14th C. European tradition of Dante’s Inferno & from very “flat” and very “close” readings of the New Testament, instead of interpreting by contexts, especially that of a 1st C Jewish and/or Greco-Roman worldview.
-A proper interpretation of “hell” will show that Jesus referred to mortal judgment as any hellenized Jew of his day: a realm of the dead (Sheol, Hades) and a place of decay & dissipation or refuse (Valley of Hinnom).
+Since their rise in the late 1930s and throughout the Cold War, fundamentalist and conservative (white) evangelicals have preached an externalist, behavior focused and authoritarian, political religion hinged upon a “go to heaven” and “escape hell fire” gospel, which they subsumed from a 14th C. European tradition of Dante’s Inferno & from very “flat” and very “close” readings of the New Testament, instead of interpreting by contexts, especially that of a 1st C Jewish and/or Greco-Roman worldview.
+An interpretation of “hell” that respects the 1st Century understanding from which the New Testament authors wrote (see also these posts) will show that Jesus referred to mortal judgment as any Hellenized Jew of his day.
+Jesus’ message was not “Heaven v.
+Hell.”
+Rather,

-Furthermore, original Christianity was never about “going to Heaven instead of Hell.”
-1st C followers of “that Way” understood their beliefs to be:
+Furthermore, original Christianity was never about “going to Heaven instead of Hell”

 A. YHWH is the Hebrew God, the Creator of all and “highest” (uniquely infinite) God.